 This is the most advanced cabling technique in Arboriculture today.

-Some trees are prone to lightning strikes and some are less prone.
-This would depend on the trees height, species, and proximity to other things in its radius.
-A certified arborist can answer these questions for you during an in person consultation.
+Some trees are more prone to lightning strikes than others.
+Susceptibility depends on the tree's height, species, and proximity to other things.
+A certified arborist can answer these questions for you during an in-person consultation.
 Lightning protection for a tree involves installing lightning rods and copper wires.
 This has to be done in a way that doesn't harm the tree.
-Every tree is a one of a kind living thing.
+Every tree is a one-of-a-kind living thing.
 This process is NOT as simple as installing them on a structure.
 This should only be done by an experienced and licensed arborist.

-Nobody really likes the idea of cutting down a tree, although when it is necessary, we have all the proper equipment and insurance to do so.
-Trees can be deceptively heavy and for that reason, very dangerous and damaging to human life, homes, cars, and other trees.
+Nobody really likes the idea of cutting down a tree, but, when it is necessary, we have all the proper equipment and insurance to do so.
+Trees can be deceptively heavy and very dangerous and damaging to human life, homes, cars, and other trees.
 For this reason, it is important NOT to simply hire the cheapest estimate.
 We have our equipment inspected regularly and keep very comprehensive insurance coverage.
-Sadly other companies do not.

 Zero Impact Removals

-Weather we use a bucket truck, climber, or our 29 ton capacity crane to remove your tree, it will be like we went even there.
+Whether we use a bucket truck, climber, or our 29-ton capacity crane to remove your tree, it will be like we never went even there.
 We have made a large investment into specially designed "mats" that we use to drive heavy equipment over, so we can cross lawns and walkways without creating any damage.
 The job is not done till we have cleaned up all the debris and even blew the saw dust off your roof.

 A tree is not totally gone until the stump is removed.
 Stumps are unsightly and potential trip hazards.
-We offer stump grinding that can be included with your tree estimate and are happy to grind stumps on trees we did not even cut down.
+We offer stump grinding that can be included with your tree estimate and are happy to grind pre-existing stumps.
 We take the time to use protective barriers to ensure small rocks and dirt won’t damage any of your property or create an unsightly mess.

 Copyright 2016 © Sequoia Tree Services.
 All rights reserved.